Translating predictive distributions into informative priors: Methodology

 }

-The optimisation problem of minimising Equation \eqref{eqn:theoretical-discrep-definition-covariate} is often underspecified.
-Specifically, there are many optimal values \(\lambda^{*}\) that yield values of \(\tilde{D}(\lambda^{*} \mid \boldsymbol{X})\) that are practically indistinguishable \citep[noted by][]{da_silva_prior_2019} but with immensly differing prior distributions \(\Pd(\theta \mid \lambda^{*}, \boldsymbol{X})\) and corresponding marginals for components of \(\theta\).
-In terms of our desiderata, there are many equally faithful priors (which immediately implies a lack of uniqueness), thus we have an optimisation problem with solutions that are difficult to replicate due to nonuniqueness.
+There often are many optimal values \(\lambda^{*}\) that yield values of \(\tilde{D}(\lambda^{*} \mid \boldsymbol{X})\) that are practically indistinguishable \citep[noted by][]{da_silva_prior_2019} but with immensly differing prior distributions \(\Pd(\theta \mid \lambda^{*}, \boldsymbol{X})\).
+That is, there are many equally faithful priors.
 This is not surprising because we are providing information only on \(Y\), which is typically of lower dimension than \(\theta\).
-A particularly challenging case for uniqueness is in models with additive noise forms (such as Equation \eqref{eqn:preece-baines-model-definition-one}).
-In this case it is challenging to avoid attributing all the variability to the noise term if the prior for the noise is to be specified; in this case it will generally be necessary to fix a prior for the variance using knowledge of the measurement process.
+A particularly challenging case for uniqueness is in models with additive noise forms, such as \eqref{eqn:preece-baines-model-definition-one}; in this case it will generally be necessary to fix a prior for the noise using knowledge of the measurement process.